Arielliv/wix_flutter_workshop/README.md

           : ItemsGrid(),
     ```

-    - now we need to create `ItemsGrid`
+    - we get error beacuse `ItemsGrid` is not exist, we need to create it

 <details>
     <summary>items_overview_screen.dart</summary>